Glossary

 (MFA)

-Multifactor Authentication is a mechanism through which an identity is authenticated through additional factors such as something you know, something you have or something you are.
-This is a very important technique in containing identity based attacks such as stolen user id / password etc. It is commonly used in authenticating identities before access is granted to critical systems such as finance, health etc. For example, someone logs onto his / her / their bank account through a web browser.
-After using the login / password, the system sends a message to the person’s phone or any authenticator app to confirm the person’s identities.
-This technique is also used in conditional access such as logging from an unknown device, unknown place / country (impossible travel) etc.
+Multifactor Authentication is a mechanism through which an identity is authenticated through additional factors such as something you know, something you have, or something you are.
+This is a very important technique in containing identity-based attacks such as stolen user id/password etc. It is commonly used in authenticating identities before access is granted to critical systems such as finance, health, etc. For example, someone logs onto his / her / their bank account through a web browser.
+After using the login/password, the system sends a message to the person’s phone or any authenticator app to confirm the person’s identity.
+This technique is also used in conditional access such as logging from an unknown device, unknown place/country (impossible travel), etc.

 Non-Human Identity